Don't Let Congress Condemn the Red Wolf to Extinction!

 The purpose of the ESA is stated as “to provide a program for the conservation of… endangered species” (Congress 1973), with the ESA defining an Endangered species as “any species which is in danger of extinction throughout all or a significant portion of its range” (Congress 1973).
-The actions proposed in the Senate provision would be a violation of the ESA since they would end conservation actions that are directed towards the Red Wolf and could potentially result in the extinction of this Endangered species.
+The actions proposed in the Senate provision and any future anti-wolf legislation would be a violation of the ESA since they would end conservation actions that are directed towards the Red Wolf and could potentially result in the extinction of this Endangered species.

 IUCN.
 (2012).
 IUCN Red List Categories and Criteria: Version 3.1.
 Second Edition.
 Gland, Switzerland and Cambridge, UK: IUCN.
 Iv + 32pp.

 Kelly, B.T., Beyer, A. & Phillips, M.K.
 2008.
 Canis rufus.
 The IUCN Red List of ThreatenedSpecies.
 Version 2014.2. <www.iucnredlist.org>

 US Congress.
 1973.
 Endangered Species Act.
 16 U.S.C.